-The Bode Museum in Berlin was built between 1898 and 1904 by Ernst von Ihne in the Neo-Baroque style.
+The Bode Museum on Berlin's Museumsinsel was built between 1898 and 1904 by Ernst von Ihne in the Neo-Baroque style.
 It was inaugurated on October 18, 1904 under the name Kaiser-Friedrich-Museum.
 It was renamed to Bode Museum, in honour of its first curator, in 1956.

 Bode Museum - exterior